Category: Tax Tips

 When can you file taxes?
 As soon as you have all of the necessary paperwork, although that doesn’t mean it will be processed immediately.
 In fact, you may not be able to e-file right away, as it is common for the IRS to wait until late January to formally begin accepting returns.
 If you expect a refund, you will likely want to watch for returns to be accepted and then file yours right away.

 Are you self-employed, or do you earn at least a portion of your income independently?
 If so, you may be required to pay estimated (or quarterly) taxes periodically throughout the year.
-The final due date for your last 2017 estimated tax payment will be January 16th, 2018.
-The standard date for this payment is January 15th, but that date on the 2018 calendar is already occupied by Martin Luther King, Jr. Day.
+The final due date for your last 2018 estimated tax payment will be January 15th, 2019.

 It is important to make this final payment on time (along with the rest of the payments, of course) as you can incur penalties if your payments are late or insufficient.
 To determine with certainty whether or not you need to make estimated payments, you may want to consult with your tax professional.